Crossbows clicked before Bronwyn could panic but Shanks had already surged forward with a snort, and Bronwyn thought they were free.

 Another arrow appeared in the neck of the soldier with the broken arm.
 He fell without a sound.

 One of the last two soldiers began to reload his crossbow, but the other abandoned his weapon and ran.
 His companion wasted no time in recognising the wisdom of his friends actions.
-He dropped his crossbow too and chased after him in a panic-fuelled rout.
+He dropped his crossbow too and chased after him in a panic-fueled rout.

 Bronwyn froze.
 Her heart pounded in her ears and her chest.
 She crawled backward, picking up scratches and cuts from the forest floor she didn’t even notice.
 Then she bumped into something firm and familiar and still warm which made her yelp in surprise.